Illinois works to increase gas supply after oil refinery fire - NewsBreak

 Illinois offering $300M to help residents pay their electric and gas bills

-The money comes from the Low-Income Home Energy Assistance Program (LIHEAP) and is available for families who meet criteria to receive natural gas, propane, or electricity bill assistance.
+SPRINGFIELD, Ill.
+(WTVO) — Gov. JB Pritzker announced $300 million in funding to help Illinois residents pay their energy bills on Wednesday.
+The money comes from the Low-Income Home Energy Assistance Program (LIHEAP), and is available for families who meet criteria to receive natural gas, propane, or electricity bill assistance.
+“Thanks to LIHEAP, we are […]

 Get 40 Cents Off Per Gallon at All Circle K Stations in Illinois Today